aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

 PolygonAnnotation is responsible for polygon annotations.
 The constructor of the PolygonAnnotation class takes three parameters:

-* the page where the annotation will be added,
+* The page where the annotation will be added.
-* the rectangle that defines the boundary of the annotation,
+* The rectangle that defines the boundary of the annotation.
-* and an array of points that define the vertices of the polygon.
+* The array of points that define the vertices of the polygon.

 `Color` and `InteriorColor` are used for the border and fill colors respectively.